dnsimple/dnsimple-support/content/articles/dkim-record.markdown

 You will enter this subdomain in the "Name" field.

-If your provider gives you a fully-qualified name that ends with your domain name, you should NOT include your domain name in the "Name" field when you add the TXT record.
-For example, if you are given `pm._domainkey.yourdomain.com`, only enter `pm._domainkey` in the "Name" field.
+If your provider gives you a fully-qualified name that ends with your domain name, DO NOT include your domain name in the "Name" field when you add the TXT record.
+If you're given `pm._domainkey.yourdomain.com`, only enter `pm._domainkey` in the "Name" field.

 ## Quotes and slashes?

 If your provider gave you the DKIM record and it included double quotes around the record, or backslashes before semi-colons in the record, you may safely remove them.
 The quotes are handled automatically by our name servers, and the semi-colons will automatically be escaped if necessary.

-Note that sometimes there will be forward slashes, or other unusual characters, in the DKIM record.
-You should not modify those.
-If you have any questions or concerns, feel free to [contact support](https://dnsimple.com/contact).
+Sometimes there will be forward slashes or other unusual characters in the DKIM record.
+Don't modify those.
+If you have any questions or concerns, [contact support](https://dnsimple.com/contact).

 ## Verifying your DKIM with dig